Which are the best Vietnam Islands to visit on your next vacation?

 Submission from Jackie Szeto & Justin Huynh from Life of Doing

 If you have extra time in South Vietnam, head to Con Dao Islands for its quietness, jaw-dropping sceneries, and history.
 It’s an archipelago of 16 islands with Con Son Island as the largest and only inhabitable island.

 Another recommended activity is to learn about its history as a former prison from 1862-1975.
-You may have seen or heard about Vietnamese using “tiger cages” as a form of torture.
-You can visit three prisons, Phu Hai, American Tiger Cages, and French Tiger Cages, in-person to see what Vietnamese fighters and revolutionary soldiers endured with their small living space which is referred to as the tiger cages.
+You may have seen or heard about the Vietnamese using “tiger cages” as a form of torture.
+You can visit three prisons, Phu Hai, American Tiger Cages, and French Tiger Cages, in person to see what Vietnamese fighters and revolutionary soldiers endured in their small living space which is referred to as the tiger cages.

 Phu Quoc Island

 Submission from Rose Munday of Where Goes Rose

 Phu Quoc is Vietnam’s most idyllic island known for its white-sand beaches, luxurious resorts, water sports and diving opportunities.

 This beautiful island off the west coast of Vietnam looks like it should be part of Cambodia but it’s actually owned by Vietnam.
 Phu Quoc is easy to reach from Vietnam as you can catch a flight for as little as $20.
 Thanks to its luxurious holiday feel, it will be well worth it.

 While Phu Quoc used to be a hidden gem home to relaxed fisher villages, tourism has increased rapidly.
 While things feel much more touristic and built-up these days, it’s still one of the best islands to visit in Vietnam.